“Nothing compares to everybody looking at the same video in real-time.”

 Splitting up HazMat teams in this way is necessary but creates room for error.
 Traditionally, a command post’s understanding of a situation is limited by all sorts of factors.
 Images from handheld cameras and crew testimony are fallible.
 Radio contact is notoriously unreliable.
 And scenarios can escalate in the time it takes to transition between zones and provide a first-hand account directly to superiors.

-All of which explains why SMFR’s UAS team wasn’t finished once the ammonia leak had been located.
+All of this explains why SMFR’s UAS team wasn’t finished once the ammonia leak had been located.
 The Mavic 2 Dual stayed in the air to provide situational awareness, streaming the entry team’s progress to commanders back at base.

 “Communication is typically the weakest link in HazMat response,” says Gatanis.